Stross

 • 📚 Strongly associated with literary culture thanks to Charles Stross

-• 🔍 Limited variants but interesting to explore
+• 🔍 Limited but interesting variants to explore

 • 📈 Stable status, calm trend in popularity